stashed/stash/README.md

 2. Deploy backup to kubernetes.
 <!--## Status
 We are actively working on this project.
 You can read the proposal here: https://github.com/appscode/restik/issues/1 .
 If you have any comments give your feedback there.-->

+## Developer Guide
+Want to learn whats happening under the hood, read [the developer guide](docs/developer-guide/README.md).

+## Contribution
+If you're interested in being a contributor, read [the contribution guide](docs/contribution/README.md).

 ## Acknowledgement
  - Restic https://github.com/restic/restic